hellbox/srob-migration/content/reviews/sharing-the-last-of-our-food.md

-name = "Sharing the last of our food" title = "Sharing the last of our food" dek = "When you're setting a place at the table for all, what if you don't see who you're leaving out?" facebookauto = "PTSD and the price of inclusion: Sonya Lea looks at Sebastian Junger's Tribe. " twitterauto = "PTSD and the price of inclusion: @sonya_lea looks at @sebastianjunger's Tribe. " reviews_byline = ["writers/sonya-lea.md"] reviews_books = ["books/tribe.md"]
+name = "Sharing the last of our food" title = "Sharing the last of our food" dek = "When you're setting a place at the table for all, what if you don't see who you're leaving out?" type = "Review"facebookauto = "PTSD and the price of inclusion: Sonya Lea looks at Sebastian Junger's Tribe. " twitterauto = "PTSD and the price of inclusion: @sonya_lea looks at @sebastianjunger's Tribe. " reviews_byline = ["writers/sonya-lea.md"] reviews_books = ["books/tribe.md"]